-Please note, some women with disabilities do not have access to Medicare including those on temporary visas or even those who hold permanent resident visas and have not enrolled in Medicare.
+Please note, some women with disabilities do not have access to Medicare.
+For example, women on temporary visas or even those who hold permanent resident visas and have not enrolled in Medicare

-Cost of Healthcare
+Cost of healthcare

-Health services can cost money, even if they are partially funded by the government.
+Health services can cost money, even if the government pay for parts of them.
 This can change so it is always good to find out about the costs of services before you make a decision.
 There are often costs for private health services, even if they are covered by insurance.

-When you receive medical care, whether it is under private or public health, you will likely come across these different terms, it is good to know what they mean.
+When you receive medical care, whether it is under private or public health, you will likely come across these different terms.
+Here is what they mean.

-Gaps or Out-of-Pocket Cost: are the difference between what you are charged and what Medicare and/or your private health insurer (if you have one) will pay for your medical treatment.
+Gaps or Out-of-Pocket Costs are the difference between what Medicare and/or your private health insurer (if you have one) will pay for your medical treatment and what you are charged.
 Another way to think of it is 'the amount you pay'.

-Medicare rebate: is an amount paid back to you for a service.
-The Medicare rebate is the amount that has been set as an appropriate charge for that service, on a list called the Medicare Benefit Schedule (MBS).
-For example, Medicare covers 75% of the Medicare Benefits Schedule (MBS) (Item Number).
-If you are under Private Health Insurance, your insurer will cover the remaining 25% of the MBS (Item Number).
+A Medicare rebate is an amount paid back to you after you use a service.
+The Medicare rebate is the amount that has been set as the right cost for that service, on a list called the Medicare Benefit Schedule (MBS).
+For example, Medicare covers 75% of the cost for services on the Medicare Benefits Schedule (MBS).
+If you are under Private Health Insurance, your insurer will cover the remaining 25% of the MBS.